 Last night I stood in a local store, struggling to come up with gifts for several people, last minute per usual.
 I’m not good at gift giving, especially when forced.
 Why do we do this?
 Gifting.
 To each other as adults, once a year.
 Spending hundreds of dollars even when you try to keep things modest.

-I’m not a grinch, really….
 I just believe there are so many other ways to show love and appreciation as adults.
 Like time together.
 Meals together.
 Experiences together.
 And giving to organizations that need the support much more than I need a bottle of wine or new shirt.